www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-deploy-static-website.md

 # Service
 * Execute `net.splitcells.martins.avots.website.deploy.diff`.
 # Tasks
+* [ ] The status `The number of invalid links is historically improving.` seems to be incorrect.
+# Completed Tasks
-* [ ] Invalid-Link-Counter page, has old history file: `https://splitcells.net/net/splitcells/website/server/project/validator/RenderingValidatorForHtmlLinks/build/splitcells-XPS-15-9570.csv.html`
+* [x] Invalid-Link-Counter page, has old history file: `https://splitcells.net/net/splitcells/website/server/project/validator/RenderingValidatorForHtmlLinks/build/splitcells-XPS-15-9570.csv.html`
-    * [ ] Check the last CSV entry is new enough.
+  * [x] Check the last CSV entry is new enough.
 Otherwise, create a status warning exactly for this.
-# Completed Tasks
 * [x] Speed up `RenderingValidatorForHtmlLinks` by caching `ProjectsRenderer#projectsPaths()`. -> The cache already exists.
   * [o] Refresh cache, when invalid links was found and recheck.
   * [o] Check valid links, by rendering it internally.